Variations9/CSVTools/Quick-Start-ReadMe.md

 The estimated rates of effectiveness range from 10% to 45% effective!
 The rates of gaining ground through Machine Learning, is much improving.
 This Snapshot is 99.9 % Effective...
-I think!
+I do not promise!
+But it is quite effective!
 ============================================================================

 Adventures in Coding :  Recently, I had this vague notion in mind that when